sqlxpert/stay-stopped-aws-rds-aurora/README.md

 Option 3 requires risky self-modifying infrastructure, and Option 4 is like a "distractor" response for a test question meant to distinguish system administration from DevOps.
-If a `cron` job is no longer right, why would a "Lambda that runs on a schedule" make sense?
+If a `cron` job is no longer right, why would running "a Lambda on a schedule" make sense?

 #### "Fixing" a Race Condition by Adding Another